 [Download an infographic of these steps here.
 Create a poster out of it and hang it on your wall, so you can use it as a cheat sheet for assessing business risks.]

 First, by making your mind go over the assumptions you’re making about your counterparty, you’ll inherently question your own comfortability with the assumptions you’ve made.
 Assumptions you are not comfortable with should be the focus of further questions with your counterparty.

 Second, you will uncover questions you had yet thought of, even at this late point in the process.
 Thank your lucky stars if that happens, because it means that your terms contain issues that weren’t completely fleshed out between you, even from your side of things.
 In fact, coming up with more questions is exactly what we want here.

 Now, don’t get discouraged.
-I know looking at this process and the lists it produces will makes you think that you’ve got more work to do on this transaction when you thought you were done.
+I know, looking at this process and the lists it produces will make you think that you’ve got more work to do on this transaction when you thought you were done.
 Sometimes yes, sometimes no. But remember, especially in large transactions, this level of thought and planning could literally save your company.

 Look at it this way: make the wrong move in a transaction that could be 30% of your company’s revenue, and you’re sunk.
 Better to do the work and know you’ve done your best.

 Final question — Will your Counterparty make money?